KlayRodrigs/KlayRodrigs/README.md

-<h2>Hello, i'm <strong>Klayvert!</strong></h2>
+<h2>Hello, i'm <strong>Klayvert!</strong> 🌵</h2>

-> Flutter developer with experience in web development and a student of information systems at UFRPE-UAST.
+> Flutter developer with experience in web development and web scraping using Python.
+Additionally, I am also a student of Information Systems at UFRPE-UAST (Brazil).

-🌵 Do nordeste pro mundo.

 ---
  <h2>Jobs:</h2>